Edited by: Jessica Merritt

 For those not familiar, Cirque du Soleil is an entertainment company and contemporary circus.
 But instead of animals, they feature incredible acrobats that perform some of the most stunning and seemingly impossible stunts in show business.

-In Las Vegas, you can normally find at least 7 different resident shows at any given time (though this may be reduced due to COVID-19), each set to its own music and theme.
+In Las Vegas, you can usually find at least 7 different resident shows at any given time, each set to its own music and theme.
 These shows are impressive, no matter your age, so definitely see what is playing when you are in town.

 Hot Tip: MGM Rewards members can save up to 25% off Cirque du Soleil ticket prices and have access to preferred seating for select performances.

-But if you want a stunning view of Las Vegas, you need to head up to the top of the replica Eiffel Tower at the Paris Las Vegas hotel.
+If you want a stunning view of Las Vegas, you need to head up to the top of the replica Eiffel Tower at the Paris Las Vegas hotel.
 Ride up 46 stories and enjoy The Strip from above on the viewing deck.
-Prices are relatively cheap — adults cost $14 and only $10 for kids — so it’s a pretty good deal for Vegas.
+Prices are relatively cheap — adults cost $25 and only $20 for kids — so it’s a pretty good deal for Vegas.

-If anyone in your family has a sweet tooth, they are going to love a visit to the Ethel M Chocolate Factory.
+If anyone in your family has a sweet tooth, they will love a visit to the Ethel M Chocolate Factory.
 You may know its sister brands M&Ms and Mars — this is the gourmet version.

 To top it off, the factory is located on a gorgeous 3-acre botanical cactus garden that you can enjoy as well!